Mako: Island of Secrets: Plot

-Zac is a teenage boy who decides to camp on Mako Island, unaware that three mermaids, Sirena, Nixie, and Lyla, guardians of the island, are watching him.
+Zac, a teenage boy, decides to camp on Mako Island, unaware that three mermaids, Lyla, Nixie, and Sirena, guardians of the island, are watching him.
 That night, when the full moon rises, the boy comes into contact with the magic water of the Moon Pool.
 The following morning, Zac discovers that he has the ability to control and manipulate water.
 Later, after accidentally falling into the water, he finds that he has also become a merman with a fish-like tail.
 His new-found merman abilities threaten to expose the existence of merpeople.
-After their pod casts them out for allowing Zac to visit the island, the three mermaids, curious about living on land and motivated to remove Zac's powers, venture onto the land and learn to live among humans.
+After being cast out by their pod for allowing Zac to visit the island, the three mermaids, curious about living on land and motivated to remove Zac's powers, venture onto the land and learn to live among humans.

 In series 2, the mermaids continue to discover Mako's secrets and learn more about the merman chamber.
-While Nixie and Lyla go in search of a new home, Sirena is left with Ondina and Mimmi, Mako mermaids who continue the effort to remove Zac's powers and reclaim the island for their pod.
+With Lyla and Nixie away searching for a new home, Sirena is left with Ondina and Mimmi, new mermaids who continue the effort to remove Zac's powers and reclaim the island for their pod.
 Evie, Zac's girlfriend, faces her own battles when she becomes a mermaid herself, and the others try to help her cope with the change.
+Things are further complicated by the arrival of Erik, another merman.
+They also discover that Zac is a born merman and is Mimmi's brother.

-In series 3, with Sirena away with Aquata – Zac, Ondina and Mimmi are joined by Weilan, an Eastern mermaid who has fled to Mako for sanctuary from a magical water dragon.
-The mermaids must devise a way to defeat the dragon before it destroys all the pod has worked to save.
+In series 3, with Sirena away in Hawaii with her sister Aquata, Zac, Ondina and Mimmi are joined by Weilan, an Eastern mermaid who has fled to Mako for sanctuary from a magical water dragon that has the power to destroy merfolk.
+Evie loses her tail and powers during her confrontation with the dragon, but learns to cope with life as a human again.
+The mermaids discover that the dragon is Nerissa, Zac and Mimmi's long lost mother, and must find a way to save her.